Lawrence Solum

 Lawrence Byard Solum (born 1954) is an American legal theorist known for his work in the philosophy of law and constitutional theory.
-He is the William L. Matheson and Robert M. Morgenthau Distinguished Professor of Law and the Douglas D. Drysdale Research Professor of Law at the University of Virginia School of Law, where he has taught since 2020.
-He was previously the Carmack Waterhouse Professor of Law at the Georgetown University Law Center.
+He is currently a Professor of Law at Texas A&M University Law School where he serves as co-director of the Center of the Structural Constitution.
+Solum previously served as the William L. Matheson and Robert M. Morgenthau Distinguished Professor of Law and the Douglas D. Drysdale Research Professor of Law at the University of Virginia School of Law, where he had taught since 2020.